Travel Backpack Review: Osprey Farpoint 55

 Farpoint with daypack detached

-What I love about the Osprey Farpoint 55:
+What I Love About the Osprey Farpoint 55:

 • The suitcase-like opening is amazing for finding things quickly, staying organized, and not continuously scraping my hands and arms along the fabric of the pack digging for contents